 He kept staring at me, his mouth was slightly agape now.

 I suddenly felt nervous.
-Had I, by entering it as a Hindu, desecrated the masjid?
-“I… I hope you don’t mind that I came here inspite of being a…” I said.
-“Is that not allowed?”
+Had I, by entering it as a Hindu, desecrated the Masjid?
+“I… I hope you don’t mind that I came here in spite of being a…” I said.
+“Is that… er… not allowed?”

 That was when the old man startled me a little more.
 He leapt out of his old wooden chair, all six and a half feet of him, and clasped me in a cordial hug.
 “No no beta! (son).
-Yeh masjid to Khuda Ka Ghar hai!
-(This masjid is the house of Allah).
+Yeh Masjid to Khuda Ka Ghar hai!
+(This Mis the house of Allah).
 You are welcome.
 Everyone who comes here with a clean heart, is more than welcome!
 I am really happy that you came here,” he said.
-“Come as often as you like, whenever you want to, OK?”
+“Come as often as you like, whenever you want to.
+OK?”

 “Thank you,” I said.
 “I just wanted to experience the atmosphere here.”

-And he said — didn’t ask — didn’t have to ask: “And you loved it.”
+And he said — didn’t ask — didn’t have to ask.
+He said: “And you loved it.”

 “Peaceful… yes” he sighed.
 “Do you know why you feel peaceful in an ibaadatgah (place of worship)?”
-And then that gnarled old — probably semi-literate — man but with wisdom greater than the mountains, pointed to the entrance to the mosque and said, “When anyone passes through here, all the negatives that cling to his soul are automatically left outside the door.”
+And then that gnarled old man, probably semi-literate, but with a wisdom greater than the mountains, pointed to the entrance of the Masjid and said, “When anyone enters here, through that gate, all the negatives that cling to his soul are automatically left outside the door.”

-I left, wishing that when anyone exits from any place of worship — temple, church, mosque, any other — they manage to avoid those temporarily ejected negatives lurking for them outside.
+I left, wondering why most people who exit from any place of worship — temple, church, mosque, any other — cannot manage to avoid those temporarily ejected negatives lurking for them outside.

-So, even as Donald Trump roars anti-Muslim-immigration ideas in the fervent belief they are the only way to avoid many more ‘World Trade Centres’ and President Obama rightfully calls yet again for gun control, the fanatics across religions and communities are at daggers drawn, everywhere, the common people — innocent victims or scarred survivors of crazy attacks during which they watch their loved ones die — are shattered in mute disbelief.
+So, even as Donald Trump roars anti-Muslim-immigration ideas in the fervent belief they are the only way to avoid any more of the terrible and dastardly 9-11 attacks, and gun control activists rightfully call yet again for tighter curbs and controls on the free sale and availability of guns and firearms, the fanatics across religions and communities are at daggers drawn, everywhere.
+Leaving the common people — most of who are either a shocked populace, or the innocent victims or scarred survivors of crazy attacks during which injured, maimed, or killed their loved ones — are shattered in mute disbelief.